PMI-XFORCE-2023/PMI-XFORCE-2023.github.io/README.md

 ) or by extracting the .zip.
 As the repo is currently private, please contact one of the developers to get the download.

+2. Make sure you have Node.js and Meteor installed on your local computer.
+If not, please install it before you start this project.

+3. Another important note, make sure your Node.js version is between 10-14.
+Downgrade your version if it is too high.
+Otherwise, you will not able to run this project succesfully.

+4. Once you have all the software installed, you can open the project in an code editor.

+5. Then open a terminal, nevigate to where the project is.

+6. Type ``cd app`` to change directory into the application.

-2. Run ``meteor npm install`` to install the dependencies.
+7. Run ``meteor npm install`` to install the dependencies.

-3. Then run ``meteor npm run start`` to build the application and view it.
+8. Then run ``meteor npm run start`` to build the application and view it.

+9. Once it is successfully build, you can go to your browser, and type in ``http://localhost:3000/``to view the application.

+10. To stop the project, simply press``control-C`` twice in the terminal.

-4. First time running it might take a while to build it.
+11. First time running it might take a while to build it.

-5. You can run the project in local or on the private server.
+12. You can run the project in local or on the private server.

 ### Database Model
 Will update soon